mel3kings/resilient-upload-service/README.md

 ###Known Issues
  * With the throttling enabled, some request might not receive an immediate response, this is the original design to hold the request
  * This a bare-bone application, nothing is actually done by the service after it has received the request.
 Perhaps it can be part 2
+ * Folder structure of project is not ideal

  ### Room For improvement
  * You can load the amount of brokers in Kafka to handle more Request
  * You can tweak the throttling for more optimization, rather than waiting we can have them retry again later
- *

  ### Running
  Running Grails app (under resilient-service folder)
  ```